G10van1/BenchmarkCollections/README.md

  - SortedList;
  - SortedDictionary.

-Easy to include other collection classes, because uses Strategy design pattern.
+Easy to include other collection classes as it uses the Strategy design pattern.

 ## Tools
 Visual Studio 2022